 Having fought for the world super-featherweight title twice during his successful career, Briton Stephen Smith is readying himself for a 32nd pro outing.

-Smith took over a year out after losing to Fernando Vargas in Las Vegas.
-During the bout, the Liverpool suffered a horror ear injury, which he’s now fully recovered from.
+After losing to Fernando Vargas in Las Vegas, Smith took over a year out.
+During the bout, the Liverpool suffered a horror ear injury, which he fully recovered from.

 With the lightweight division currently bursting with talent in the UK, Smith will be a solid addition.

-The likes of Luke Campbell, Lee Selby, Joe Cordina and stablemate Anthony Crolla currently campaign at 135.
+Luke Campbell, Lee Selby, Joe Cordina, and stablemate Anthony Crolla campaign at 135.
 All bar the soon-to-be-retiring Crolla are in the hunt for titles.

 A run at the European lightweight championship, which would add to his British title at 126 pounds, is a highly viable target for Smith.